multi-py/.github/.github/ISSUE_TEMPLATE/FEATURE.md

 ---
 name: Feature Request
-about: Report a bug on a container.
-title: ''
+about: Request a feature for this image.
 labels: enhancement
 ---